wyn-lang/wyn/SPEC_STATUS.md

 # Wyn SPEC Implementation Status

-**Date:** 2025-12-01
+**Date:** 2025-12-03
 **Stage 0 Compiler Version:** v0.1.0
 **SPEC Version:** 0.2.0-draft

 ## Summary

 This document tracks which features from SPEC.md sections 1-5 are implemented in the Stage 0 bootstrap compiler (written in C).
-The compiler successfully compiles 40 test programs and a 500+ function standard library.
+The compiler successfully compiles 47 test programs and a 500+ function standard library.

+## Recent Updates (Dec 3, 2025)

+- ✅ Fixed 4 critical bugs (string ==, method calls in if, etc.)
+- ✅ Added 10 new builtins (str_concat, str_substr, asinf, acosf, atanf, atan2f, log10f, file_size, is_dir)
+- ✅ Implemented method syntax for strings (.contains(), .index_of())
+- ✅ Implemented replace() in stdlib
+- ⚠️ Module system refactor in progress (moving to io.print(), fs.read_file(), etc.)
+- ⚠️ str_split has a bug (returns 1 element instead of multiple)

 ## SPEC Coverage by Section